G-Core/product-documentation/documentation/waap/waap-policies/anti-automation-and-bot-protection.md

 Our WAAP includes a pre-defined Anti-automation & bot protection policy group to protect your site from automated traffic.
 You can review the policy group and enable or disable its policies in the Gcore Customer Portal:

-You can review the Advanced API protection policy group and enable or disable its policies in the Gcore Customer Portal:

 1\.
 Navigate to **WAAP** > **Domains**.

 <img src="https://assets.gcore.pro/docs/waap/waap-policies/anti-automation-bot-protection/domains-page.png" alt="Domains page in the Customer Portal">